jamezpolley/interoperability-peps/pep-0496-environment-markers.rst

 Status: Draft
 Type: Informational
 Content-Type: text/x-rst
+Created: 02-Jul-2015
-Created: 03-Jul-2015
+Post-History: 03-Jul-2015

 Abstract
 ========

+Python packages can have dependencies on other python packages.
+In some cases, these dependencies are conditional on the environment into which the package is being installed.

 An **environment marker** describes a condition about the current execution environment.
-They are used to indicate when certain dependencies are only required in particular environments, and to indicate supported platforms for distributions with additional constraints beyond the availability of a Python runtime.
+They are used to indicate whether a particular dependency will apply to a given environment.

 Environment markers were first specified in PEP-0345[1].
 PEP-0426[2] (which would replace PEP-0345) proposed extensions to the markers.
 When 2.7.10 was released, even these extensions became insufficient due to their reliance on simple lexical comparisons, and thus this PEP has been born.

 Rationale
 =========